d2l-ai/d2l-en/chapter_multilayer-perceptrons/kaggle-house-price.md

 The price of each house is included for the training set only (it is a competition after all).
-You can partition the training set to create a validation set, but you'll only find out how you perform on the official test set when you upload your predictions and receive your score.
+You can partition the training set to create a validation set, but you will only find out how you perform on the official test set when you upload your predictions and receive your score.
 The 'Data' tab on the competition tab has links to download the data.